 Distribute Weight Equally

 It is a wise choice to distribute items equally into number of bags that you are allowed.
 This is to prepare for emergencies.
 For example, if you have all your socks in one bag and that bag is delayed in transit, you will be essentially out of socks.
 Therefore, it is better to distribute two pair in each bag.
 Although, it is a small item, it is a very essential one.

 Mix & Match

 It is a simple trick to optimize your packing.
 All items are different in density for example; sweater is not heavy but requires more space than utensils which are heavier but compact.
-Arranging them combined will give you better utilization of space and weight in each of your bags.
+Arranging them in combination will be better utilization of space and weight in each of your bags.

 Always label your bag with name and phone number.
 Add a ribbon or sticker to personalize it.
-This often helps in locating your bag at the airport and you do not get confused on the conveyer belt.
+This often helps in locating your bag at the airport and you do not get confused with other similar looking bags on the conveyer belt.
 You can always tally it with your boarding pass but being able to spot it at a distance gives you added advantage.

 It seems like a non-brainer.
 Carry all your important documents like passport, SEVIS receipt, I-20 or financial documentation or employer letter in your laptop bag or hand purse.
 You may need to show them during immigrations.
 Carry other valuables like money, laptop, phone, with your hand bag.
 Do not in any case put it in check in luggage.